Sense títol, 1973-1988

 - Object type:

 - MACBA Collection.
 MACBA Foundation.
-Gift of the artist
+Long-term loan of Brondesbury Holdings Ltd.

 - It has accessibility resources:

 The MACBA Collection features Catalan, Spanish and international art and, although it includes works from the 1920s onwards, its primary focus is on the period between the 1960s and the present.